laipn/company-fit/README.md

 _Background_

-Managers are usually evaluated accounting for excellence in strategy execution and overall org healthiness.
-For myself, the latter is more important.
+Managers are usually evaluated accounting for excellence org healthiness and strategy execution.

 > [!NOTE]
 > These questions have no perfect [solutions](#no-solve-problem).
 Consider giving the assesee a pre-amble stating this.